 The educational partnership embraced at Clarinda enables our students to develop and grow in a supportive environment dedicated to providing a stimulating, challenging curriculum that maximises the success of individuals and empowers students as life-long learners.
-We also provide additional support through the Literacy Intervention Program, English as an Additional Language (EAL) and Individual Learning Plans for those who are above and below the expected level.
-In addition, our school-based Chaplain and Psychologist provide vital student and community support.
+We also provide additional support through the Tutor Learning Intiative.
+In addition, our school-based Chaplain, Therapy Dog and Psychologist provide vital student and community support.
 Occupational Therapy intervention for students with specials needs have been addressed through the weekly "Bounce and Hit" Tennis Program.

 The pedagogical focus is to provide an inclusive teaching and learning program, with teachers working closely together to best meet the point of need teaching.
 We identify individual student needs and customize the teaching strategies to improve the learning outcomes for all students.
-Our Primary Connections program which links Science with Literacy from Prep to Year 6 covers Physics, Chemistry, Biology and Earth Sciences.
-Our students are highly engaged in this very successful inquiry based program.
 Clarinda has an outstanding reputation in the community with exemplary specialist programs; Music, Art, Physical Education, STEM, Library and LOTE (Modern Greek) are the specialist areas that develop our students as well-rounded individuals.

 The Greek LOTE program is strongly supported by the Greek Consulate, which provides a seconded teacher from Greece to work with our students.
-The LOTE program is recognised as the outstanding primary school program by the Greek Consulate.
-A variety of extra-curricular activities is available: Junior School Council, bi-annual performing arts concert and art show, choir, dance group, after school Greek lessons, drama, lunch time clubs, environmental program, out of school hour's music tuition as well as the Excel music program and sport.
+The LOTE program is recognised as an outstanding primary school program by the Greek Consulate.
+A variety of extra-curricular activities are available: Junior School Council, bi-annual performing arts concert and art show, choir, dance group, after school Greek lessons, drama, lunch time clubs, environmental program, out of school hour's music tuition as well as the Excel music program and sport.
 Interschool sports, swimming, annual camp, incursions and excursions are very popular features of the educational experience.

-Our very popular LINKS and Stepping Up (pre-prep) transition programs for 3 and 4 years olds focus on numeracy and literacy skills that prepare the children for a very successful start to their education.
+Our very popular LINKS and Stepping Up (pre-prep) transition programs for 3 and 4 year olds focus on numeracy and literacy skills that prepare the children for a very successful start to their education.

-School Council employed Camp Australia to provide before and after school care for 2021.
+School Council employed Camp Australia to provide before and after school care for 2022.
 The caring, inclusive and dedicated Out of Hours School Care staff members ensure a safe and engaging program.
 The students enjoy a varied and comprehensive experience.

 Our modern computer facilities enhance student learning opportunities and outcomes.
-Laptops, iPads, interactive whiteboards/TVs, Ev3 Robotics, Spheros and other devices round out the resources available to our students.
+Laptops, iPads, interactive whiteboards/TVs, Ev3 Robotics, Spheros and other devices round out the resources available to our students in 2022.
 The laptop or iPad student ratio was less than 1:2.

 The air-conditioned classrooms are bright and stimulating and the Hall complex enables a variety of activities.
 Outstanding sporting equipment and facilities, including extensive playing fields, basketball and netball courts, two cricket practice nets, a long jump pit, and football and soccer fields, have been built through grants and partnerships with community groups.
-Our students are enthusiastically engaged in the fully funded Sporting Schools Program and Kelly Sports both during class time and after school.
+Our students are enthusiastically engaged in the fully funded Sporting Schools Program and Kelly Sports after school.